tsh594/Project-4-Veni-Vici-CP/README.md

   - 6 different attribute types can be banned
 - [x] Users can see a stored history of their previously displayed results from this session
   - Dual history system (recent + full history)
+  - **Each API call automatically updates both recent and full history sections**
-  - Preserves all viewed artworks
+  - History preserves all viewed artworks (not just the last few)
   - Clear visual indication of banned items in history

 The following **additional** features are implemented: